 If searching for amazon keywords seems rough or time-consuming, then you're going to love my upcoming software that will do it all for you.
 With Publisher Rocket, you'll be able to:

 - Know how many people are searching for a phrase in Amazon

-- How hard the competition is for your book in that topic
+- Gauge the competition for your book in that topic

-- How much money others are making and how much that keyword makes on average
+- Determine how much money others are making and how much that keyword makes on average

-- How to ensure your book beats the competition and ranks at the top for that keyword
+- Ensure your book beats the competition and ranks at the top for that keyword